MikeMaximus/gbm/GBM/readme.txt

 - If one or more Game IDs are changed on one computer and these changes are synced to another PC sharing the same backup folder:
 	- The local session data on that PC for the changed game(s) will be lost.
 	- The local backup manifest data for the changed game(s) on that PC will be reset.
 GBM will see any backups for the changed game(s) as new and will handle them accordingly.
-- If the "Create a sub-folder..." option is enabled, GBM may leave empty folders when backups are updated or deleted.
-This only only applies to folders created with a prior version of GBM.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html